Stunning Highland pictures win major prize

 "Stob Dubh Sunset", Buachaille Etive Beag, Glen Coe

 The Youth Category was won by Andrew Bulloch, Edinburgh with his image of Eriskay football pitch in the Outer Hebrides.
 Andrew said: “I spotted this little football pitch on Eriskay whilst on a family holiday so I photographed the view and then went down to play football on it.

-I later found out it was featured by FIFA as one of the eight most unique places in the world to play football.”
+"I later found out it was featured by FIFA as one of the eight most unique places in the world to play football.”

 Andrew Bulloch, Eriskay Football Pitch